FAQ - OACIQ certification examination

-This exam is intended for real estate and mortgage brokers from other Canadian provinces.
+This exam is intended for real estate brokers from other Canadian provinces.
 It was implemented as part of the mutual recognition agreements of professional skills concluded between Québec and other Canadian provinces.

 These agreements aim at promoting the mobility of workers between Canadian provinces.
 Registration applications for this exam are assessed to ensure that they respect its purpose and spirit.

-To be eligible for this exam, you must show–by providing the required documents–that you are qualified and authorized to engage in real estate or mortgage brokerage activities in another province and that you have practised real estate or mortgage brokerage in that province.
+To be eligible for this exam, you must show–by providing the required documents–that you are qualified and authorized to engage in real estate brokerage activities in another province and that you have practised real estate brokerage in that province.
 A proof of residency may also be requested to assess your eligibility.

 For more information about the interprovincial challenge exam, please check the Practising in Québec page.

 I passed my OACIQ certification exam in English.
 What documents can I provide to prove my knowledge of French?

 The OACIQ does not require a specific document to prove knowledge of French.
 For example, you can provide a copy of:

 - A certificate issued by the Office québécois de la langue française (OQLF);